When will we reach Mars? How many sizes does infinity have? And what is the connection between Zebrafish and our brain?

-- Most of the lectures and workshops are given by researchers and graduate students of the Weizmann Institute of Science.
+- Most of the lectures and workshops are given by researchers and graduate students from the Weizmann Institute.

 - Students who participated in the program in 8th grade can continue in the 9th grade without going through the screening process.

-- The most promising students of the program will receive a recommendation for applying to the Young Researchers program (“Chetz”) in 10th grade, and will also be eligible for additional excellence programs at the Davidson Institute of Science.
+- The most promising students in the program will receive a recommendation for the Young Researchers program (“Chetz”) in the 10th grade, and will also be eligible for additional excellence programs at the Davidson Institute of Science Education.